Skip to main content

 Is it legal to remove watermarks?

 This is not legal advice.
-The safer rule is to use it only for images you own, created, licensed, or have explicit permission to edit.
+The safer rule is to use it only for images you own, created, hold a licence for, or have explicit permission to edit.
 Removing watermarks from copyrighted images you do not have rights to use may violate copyright law or platform terms.

 Why does the brush cursor change size?